Sound Too Good To Be True?

 The U.S. Food and Drug Administration (FDA) is advising consumers not to use such products—for many reasons.
 For example, they may contain harmful ingredients or may improperly be marketed as over-the-counter (OTC) products when they should be marketed as prescription products.
 Illegally marketed products carry an additional risk if they cause people to delay or discontinue effective treatments for diabetes.
 Without proper disease management, people with diabetes are at a greater risk for developing serious health complications.

-More than 29 million people in the United States have diabetes, including about 7 million who are undiagnosed, according to the Centers for Disease Control and Prevention.
+More than 30 million people in the United States have diabetes, and one out of four don't know they have it, according to the Centers for Disease Control and Prevention.
 Millions more have pre-diabetes, meaning they have higher than normal blood sugar levels and can reduce their risks of developing diabetes through healthy lifestyle changes, including diet and exercise.

 “People with chronic or incurable diseases may feel desperate and become easy targets.
-Bogus products for diabetes are particularly troubling because there are effective options available to help manage this serious disease rather than exposing patients to unproven and unreasonably risky products,” said Jason Humbert, a commander with the U.S. Public Health Service, of FDA’s Office of Regulatory Affairs.
+Bogus products for diabetes are particularly troubling because there are effective options available to help manage this serious disease rather than exposing patients to unproven and unreasonably risky products,” said Jason Humbert, a captain with the U.S. Public Health Service who is with FDA’s Office of Regulatory Affairs.
 “Failure to follow well-established treatment plans can lead to, among other things, amputations, kidney disease, blindness, and death.”

 To protect the public health, FDA surveys the marketplace for illegally marketed products promising to treat diabetes and its complications, and investigates consumer complaints.